open-ephys/ONI/source/hw-spec/controller/channels/index.rst

 These channels are implemented by the combination of the controller hardware and the :term:`Driver Translator`.

-Concurrent access to a single channel by the host MUST NOT be permitted.
+Concurrent access to a single channel by the host (e.g. by multiple threads of execution or applications) is NOT permitted.
 However, individual channels MUST be able to be accessed independently.

 .. note:: Concurrent access requirements relate only to the hardware implementation.
 Functions in a high-level :term:`API` MAY introduce their own access dependencies and concurrency limitations.